-The shooting rampage which left five people dead and several injured, was a nightmare for many who survived through the ordeal with sheer luck.
-Santiago who was arrested by officials surrendered as he had had no other option.
+The shooting rampage, which left five people dead and several injured, was a nightmare for many who survived the ordeal with sheer luck.
+Santiago surrendered as he had had no other option.

 Amidst all the chaos and trauma, survivors reminiscence how several of them were being treated as suspects.
 They were falling short of water and food supplies.
 These severe conditions were simply adding on to the whole distress.

 A huge panic had set in at the Florida airport as people kept running helter-skelter in search of safety, seeking refuge from Santiago who kept firing incessantly.

 Passengers were left alarmed after the first attack and a rumor started floating that there was a second gunman on the loose.
 This rumor spread through news sites, social media, and word of mouth through the airport creating havoc and panic as travelers worried for their safety.

 The airport was shut down and the rumor was sufficient to make both travelers and airport staff flee to the tarmac.
 In the process, people got separated from their family and friends and ended up getting injured.
 People even hid in the storage and kitchen and crouched behind luggage trucks to shield themselves from any attack.

 How the rumor of the second gunman started is not known.
 Several passengers have shared that they heard what they thought to be gunshots in Terminal 3.
 Sheriff Israel of Broward County disclosed that someone apparently saw a bloodied person and assumed a second gunman was to blame.